cvergnes/public/artificial_intelligence_modern_approach.md

 - introspection—trying to catch our own thoughts as they go by;
 - psychological experiments—observing a person in action;
 - brain imaging—observing the brain in action.

+Example : General Problem Solver was thought to mimic human thought